 All aspects of PSHE are underpinned by shared and understood ground rules.
 Each class teacher will generate these with their class at the beginning of the academic year.
-These will be displayed and referred to support lessons which are delivered in a safe and well managed environment.
+These will be displayed and referred to support lessons which are delivered in a safe and well-managed environment.
 To ensure the content and delivery of PSHE education is appropriate and relevant to our pupils we use simple baselines to ascertain what pupils already know, and what they would like to learn.
 Distancing techniques are used in PSHE education, which provide depersonalised examples which support children to explore what is being taught without sharing their own personal experiences in the lesson.
 Pupils are encouraged to ask questions and raise issues in a respectful and appropriate manner.
 Some questions or issues raised may not be appropriately answered in whole class lessons and these will be followed up separately on an individual or group basis.
-A question box should be available for pupils who do not feel confident to ask questions or wish to have a separate conversation with a member of staff.
-Given ease of access to the internet. children whose questions go unanswered may turn to inappropriate sources of information.

-We also respect that some questions are better addressed at home with parents/ carers and the school will share information with parents/carers on an individual basis should the need arise.
+A question box is available for pupils who do not feel confident asking questions or wish to have a separate conversation with a member of staff.
+Given ease of access to the internet, children whose questions go unanswered may turn to inappropriate sources of information.
+We also respect that some questions are better addressed at home with parents/carers and the school will share information with parents/carers on an individual basis should the need arise.

-Whilst it is vital to have trust and openness we cannot offer total confidentially to pupils.
-Any disclosures or areas of concern will be followed up in accordance with our safeguarding procedures with regards to themselves and others; pupils will be taught how to seek support as early as possible and from a safe and trusted source.
-By the end of primary school, pupils will have been taught content on:
+Whilst it is vital to have trust and openness we cannot offer total confidentiality to pupils.
+Any disclosures or areas of concern will be followed up in accordance with our safeguarding procedures